Sport in the heat

 Staying active in the summer heat

-In summer, children and young people are drawn to the outdoors when the weather is nice.
-Exercise outdoors is fun and healthy.
-But overexerting yourself in sports at high temperatures can be detrimental to your health - and that goes for children and teens, too.
-In this article, you'll find tips on how to protect yourself and your child from sun exposure and heat.
+In summer, children and young people are drawn outside when the weather is nice.
+Outdoor exercise is fun and healthy.
+However, overexertion in high temperatures can be detrimental to health - this also applies to children and young people.
+In this article, you will find tips on how to protect yourself and your child from the sun and heat.

-Exercise and sports activities are healthy and good for promoting and developing fitness and motor skills in children and adolescents - even in summer.
-If it is hot outside, the body reacts with increased sweating.
-This is considered a healthy protective measure of the body against overheating.
+Exercise and sporting activities are healthy and good for promoting and developing fitness and motor skills in children and young people - even in summer.
+When it is hot outside, the body reacts with increased sweating.
+This is a healthy way for the body to protect itself from overheating.

 Children before puberty, however, sweat much less than adults.
-Also, the young body needs much longer to get used to high temperatures.
-Parents, coaches and trainers should therefore pay attention to a sensible and moderate sports workload to prevent overheating and overexertion and also constantly remind children to take breaks for drinking and rest.
-Especially in endurance sports, there is otherwise a risk of dehydration, muscle cramps, heat stroke or circulation problems.
+It also takes much longer for the young body to get used to high temperatures.
+Parents, coaches and trainers should therefore ensure a sensible and moderate amount of exercise to prevent overheating and overexertion and also remind them to take breaks to drink and recover.
+Otherwise, there is a risk of dehydration, muscle cramps, heatstroke or circulatory problems, especially with endurance sports.

-If your child follows a few rules, however, sporting activities are harmless for healthy people even in summer temperatures.
+If your child follows a few rules, however, sporting activities are safe for healthy people, even in summer temperatures.

 -

-In general, drink plenty of fluids to compensate for fluid loss.
-About every 15 minutes small unsweetened units, and the drinks should not be ice cold.
+As a general rule, drink plenty of fluids to compensate for fluid loss.
+Small unsweetened units approximately every 15 minutes, whereby the drinks should not be ice cold.

 -

-Be sure to wear adequate sunscreen with a high sun protection factor.
-Sun protection includes a hat or cap and sunglasses to protect the eyes.
+Make sure you wear adequate sun protection with a high sun protection factor.
+Sun protection includes a hat or cap and sunglasses to protect your eyes.

 -